microsoft/Accera/docs/Manual/04 Fusing.md

 D = acc.Array(role=acc.Array.Role.INPUT, shape=(10, 7))
 E = acc.Array(role=acc.Array.Role.INPUT_OUTPUT, shape=(16, 7))
 ```
-Note that `C` is declared with a role of `TEMP`.
-Recall that temporary arrays are mutable and initialized with zeros.
-Moreover, temporary arrays are logical objects, which may not actually exist in memory during the entire computation.
+Note that `C` has the role of `TEMP`.
+Temporary arrays are mutable and initialized with zeros.
+Moreover, these arrays are logical objects that may not exist in memory during the entire computation.

 Next, define a simple nest to compute `C += A @ B` and another simple nest to compute `E += C @ D`.
 ```python